solid-stack/expressively/README.md

 # Express Simpleton

-The simplest convention based express framework.
+A convention based express framework.

 ## The directory structure